My shopping cart

 Your cart is currently empty.Continue Shopping

-Despite the many laws and regulations concerning working conditions, most remote office workstations are not ergonomically designed.
-This article posts a summarized manual for making your remote workstation more comfortable and productive because there really is a definite relationship between comfort and productivity.
+Despite the many laws and regulations concerning working conditions, most remote office workstations are not designed with ergonomics in mind.
+Most remote workers have been working from Ad Hoc workstations since the beginning of the pandemic.
+This article posts a summarized manual for making the perfect ergonomic workplace because there is a lack of resources for distributed teams and a definite relationship between comfort, productivity, and employer healthcare costs.

-Improving comfort at a workstation will result in a 10% increase in productivity (Vink and De Korte, 2008).
-This fact alone is reason enough to take a closer look at the design of your remote workstation.
-This document examines the eight most important aspects of your remote workstation while incorporating the requirements of legislation (EU) so that you will also be complying with working conditions legislation.
+This document examines the eight most important aspects of your remote ergonomic workstation while incorporating the requirements of legislation (EU) so that you will also be complying with working conditions legislation.

-The backrest of a chair with a synchronous mechanism tilts in a ratio of 1:2, 1:3, or 1:4 in relationship to the seat so that the seat will not tilt sufficiently enough in the relationship to the backrest (Bos, 2003).
-This flexes the back to a greater extent which can result in greater discomfort in the back and legs.
-The angle of the backrest of a chair with a tilting mechanism can be adjusted separately from the seat to keep the angle between the seat and backrest (which is tilted slightly backward) at around 90°.
+The backrest of a standard office chair comes with a synchronous mechanism.
+The piece tilts in a ratio of 1:2, 1:3, or 1:4 in relation to the seat so that the backrest never performs a full arc.
+This design does not provide sufficient lumbar support and can result in more significant discomfort in the back and legs.
+The angle of the backrest of an ergonomic office chair with a tilting mechanism can be adjusted separately from the seat to keep the angle between the seat and backrest (which is tilted slightly backward) at around 90°.

-It is advisable to place documents between the keyboard and display screen to prevent neck rotation.
+It is advisable to place documents or a document holder between the keyboard and display screen to prevent neck rotation.
 A sloping work surface reduces flexion of the neck and thus increases work comfort.

 The other most important specifications:

 The complete display screen must be positioned in an area that is 10-20° below eye level.
-A monitor in this position reduces eye strain in general because it allows the eyes to accommodate and converge better.
-Also important: productivity is increased by around 10% at the same time (Sommerich, et al, 1998).
+A monitor in this position reduces eye strain in general because it allows the eyes to accommodate better and converge.

-While legislation stipulates that a screen should be adjustable to suit the needs of the user, the adjustability of a laptop screen is very limited.
-Adjusting the height of a laptop screen requires the use of a notebook stand.
-A notebook stand has a beneficial effect on neck posture and helps to increase work comfort (Boersma, 2003; Lindblad, 2003).
+While legislation stipulates that a screen should be adjustable to suit the user's needs, a laptop screen's adjustability is minimal.
+Adjusting the height of a laptop screen requires the use of a monitor arm or laptop stand.

 The mouse should be kept as close to the user's body as possible (right next to the keyboard).
-If entering numbers is seldom done, using a compact keyboard could be considered since this places the mouse closer to the user's body.
+If you are seldom crunching numbers, then using a compact keyboard could be considered since this places the mouse closer to the user's body.

-Using a mouse results in a high level of strain, particularly on the lower arm, and, if placed far from the body, it puts additional strain on the neck and shoulder region.
-Using a vertical mouse that tilts the lower arm outward reduces strain on the lower arm and thus contributes to increased work comfort (Chen & Leung, 2007).
-Unlike other mice, the roller mouse is positioned directly in front of the user and can thus contribute to work comfort (Lin, et al, 2015).
+Using a standard mouse results in a high level of strain, particularly on the lower arm, and, if placed far from the body, it puts additional pressure on the neck and shoulder region.
+Using an ergonomic mouse that tilts the lower arm outward reduces strain on the lower arm and reduces wrist pain.
+The mouse's roller is positioned directly in front of the user and can thus contribute to a more comfortable wrist position.

-Another way to reduce mouse use is simply to use more shortcut keys, but getting used to using them is usually difficult.
+Another way to reduce mouse use is to use more shortcut keys, but using them is usually tricky.

-A separate keyboard should be used when working on a laptop for more than two hours a day.
+A separate ergonomic keyboard should be used when working on a laptop for more than two hours a day.
 The horizontal and vertical distances between the keys should be at least 19 mm.
-The user must receive clear tactile and/or audible feedback on the keys when typing.
-Using a compact keyboard reduces the reaching distance to the mouse.
-For those who use touch typing, a split keyboard improves the position of the wrists and lower arms.
+The user must receive clear tactile feedback and/or audible feedback on the keys when typing.

-An ergonomically shaped keyboard, in which the keys are placed at varying heights in a gable angle, and in which the right and left sections of the keyboard are placed at a slight angle from each other, can contribute to the prevention of physical symptoms (Rempel, et al, 2009; Moore and Swanson, 2003) because this improves the position of the lower arms and wrists.
+An ergonomic keyboard is defined by which the keys are placed at varying heights in a gable angle and in which the right and left sections of the keyboard are placed at a slight angle from each other.
+These devices can contribute to the prevention of physical strain and prevent awkward hand positions.